Davod3/Project-Enderman/README.md

 	-User edits what he wants, clicks save
 	-Server is restarted with changes applied

-## Must allow for manual creation of servers when necessary
+## Must allow for manual creation of servers when necessary (done)

-	-User is shown a list of possible server folders, selecting one -User creates or selects the start script
+	-User is inserts the name of the folder the server is located in (done) -User creates or selects the start script (done)